-Last month I came across a new blog post in my WordPress reader called Your Jealously is Showing.
+Last month I came across a post in my WordPress reader called Your Jealously is Showing.
 This was written in response to an article by Ian Sherr published on the CNET website on 06 June 2019.
-In Meet the angry gaming YouTubers who turn outrage into videos, the author discusses how some content creators are using anger to increase their views and influence across the video platform.
+In Meet the angry gaming YouTubers who turn outrage into videos, the author discusses how content creators are using anger to increase their views and influence across the platform.

 There was nothing particularly surprising about this event: I browse through posts while on my morning commute and regularly come across those arguing against a claim made by a journalist.
 I admit I’ve even written such articles myself occasionally.
 But there was something about these two that made me uncomfortable.
 For the past few weeks since reading them, I’ve been doing a lot of thinking about the online community, where my own blog fits into it and whether my own anger is holding me back.